 Currently most properties in the Black Country are connected to superfast broadband (fibre to the cabinet and copper to the premises with speeds up to 30MB) but future provision will be full fibre (fibre to the premises with speeds up to 1GB).
 Fibre to the premises (FTTP) is recognised by the Government as a Next Generation Access (NGA) technology and as a priority for investment.
 While superfast speeds can be achieved on current generation copper networks, it is widely accepted that NGA technologies should be prioritised.

-The Government has committed to gigabit-capable broadband by 2025 and it is Sandwell’s aspiration to support the rollout of full fibre across the borough as soon as possible.
+The Government committed to gigabit-capable broadband by 2025 and it is Sandwell’s aspiration to support the rollout of full fibre across the borough as soon as possible.
 By supporting next-generation digital infrastructure provision, Sandwell is aiming to provide a futureproof solution for broadband delivery.
 Adopting this approach will prevent the need for fibre retrofitting programmes in the future, which have significant cost implications and can cause considerable disruption through road works.
 In Sandwell and elsewhere in the Black Country, canal and waterway corridors (especially towpaths) can provide alternative opportunities to provide digital communications infrastructure.
-According to recent evidence, Sandwell benefits from superfast broadband (over 30Mbps) to 99.7% of premises, and gigabit (over 900 Mbps as fibre to the premises or DOCSIS 3.1) to 92.8%.
+According to recent evidence, Sandwell benefits from superfast broadband (over 30Mbps) to 99.8% of premises, and gigabit (over 900 Mbps as fibre to the premises or DOCSIS 3.1) to 96.5%.

 To help deliver this aspiration, Policy SID2 requires developers to confirm that suitable digital infrastructure is available at every new property on all major developments.